schneutzi-81/schneutzi-81.github.io/docs/index.md

 ## Statement

 The path to success, action, and productivity is not reflected in a job vita you can read on [Linkedin](https://www.linkedin.com/in/kay-schneutzer-50169817/"Linkedin").
 It's the things you won't find there.
-Here's a short bio with interesting insight for the Redbull Basement Program.
+Here's a short bio with interesting insight for the M365 Summit .

 Today  I  feel home in Hamburg (Germany) and Goa (India).
 I work with topics I really love, like AI, Microsoft Technology, Business Development, Entrepreneurship in an international environment - and it happened with being employed at NTT Germany and them allowing me to do so.